svanderburg/libilbm/README.md

         if(ILBM_imageIsILBM(image)) /* It makes no sense for PBM or ACBM images */ {
             IFF_UByte *bitplanes = ILBM_deinterleave(image); /* Produce a deinterleaved version of the body in the resulting array */
-            ILBM_interleave(image, bitplanes); /* Interleave the given bitplanes in the body of the image */ }
+            IFF_UByte *interleavedBitplanes = ILBM_interleave(image, bitplanes); /* Interleave the given bitplanes and returns the resulting interleaved bitplane surface */
+        }

         return 0;
     }

+Besides the interaving functions that return arrays, interleaving can also be done directly from and to bitplane surfaces in memory on a real Amiga through `ILBM_deinterleaveFromBitplaneMemory()` and `ILBM_interleaveToBitplaneMemory()`.

+Conversion from an ILBM image (that contains interleaved bitplane surfaces in its body) to an ACBM image (that contains a non-interleaved bitplane chunk) can be done through `ILBM_convertILBMToACBM()` and `ILBM_convertACBMToILBM()`.

 Command-line utilities
 ======================
 Apart from an API to handle ILBM files, this package also includes a number of command-line utilities to make usage of ILBM files more convenient:

-* `ilbmpp` can be used to pretty print an ILBM file into a textual representation, so that it can be manually inspected
+* `ilbmpp` can be used to pretty print an ILBM file into a textual representation, so that it can be manually inspected.
 * `ilbmpack` can be used to compress or decompress all ILBM images in an IFF file.
+* `ilbm2acbm` can be used to convert ILBM files to ACBM files.
+* `acbm2ilbm` can be used to convert ACBM files to ILBM files.

 Consult the manual pages of these tools for more information.